DEMONSLAYER66/Overseer/Full Directive List.md

 This category is for directives related to configuring the functionality of the various automated directives of Lord Bottington.

-You may toggle the use of each of the events within this category by utilizing my [`/eventhandler`](#eventhandler) directive.
+You may toggle the use of each of the events within this category by utilizing my <a href=#eventhandler>`/eventhandler`</a>  directive.

 *All directives within this category are for users who have administrative privileges within your guild, as they alter your guild in some way.*